 🇬🇩Grenada

-While in Grenada last month, I took my brother’s advice and trekked up to the northern coast of the island to visit the River Antoine Estate, the Caribbean’s most historic rum distillery where the famed Rivers Rum is still produced in the same manner as it always has since the late-1700s.
+While in Grenada recently, I took my brother’s advice and trekked up to the north coast of the island.
+Destination: River Antoine Estate.
+This is the Caribbean’s most historic rum distillery.
+The place where the famed Rivers Rum is still produced in the same manner as it always has since the late-1700s.
 Loving history and rum as much as I do, I just had to witness the world’s most enduring rum-making tradition first hand.
 Only problem was, my visit fell on a Saturday, a day of rest for the folks at Rivers.

-Now, you might think this scheduling snafu might better qualify this visit for my recent post highlighting a few other mistakes I made in Grenada, but it’s actually quite interesting to visit River Antoine while it sleeps.
+Now, you might think this scheduling snafu might better qualify this visit for my recent post highlighting the mistakes I made in Grenada.
+On the contrary, though, it’s actually quite interesting to visit River Antoine while it sleeps.

-The workers you’d normally find toiling in the rum’s production are instead relaxed, playing dominoes and enjoying the spoils of their labor.
-They’re happy to greet you and share a little bit about life in Grenada, working at the Estate and the rum itself.
+The workers you’d normally find toiling in the rum’s production are instead relaxed.
+I found them playing dominoes and enjoying the spoils of their labor.
+At the same time, though, they were happy to greet me.
+They shared a bit about life in Grenada, working at the Estate, and the rum itself.
 On regular working days, many of these guys would be sweating it out in here:

 River Antoine Boiling House